-Our Rastakhan’s Rumble Resurrect Priest deck list guide (aka Clone Priest) will help you learn how to better pilot this deck.
-Our guide features mulligan, play, and card replacement strategies!
+Our Rise of Shadows Resurrect Priest deck list guide will help you learn how to better pilot this popular Priest build.
+Our guide features mulligan and play strategies!

 Introduction to Resurrect Priest

 Resurrect priest is back and better than ever!
 Ok, that last one is a lie, but the deck is back and it can have decent results, when piloted correctly.
 With the removal of Radiant Elemental and Lesser Diamond Spellstone the deck moves away from being a combo-heavy deck, looking to perform an OTK with Prophet Velen and Malygos, opting for a more controlling approach to the game.
 The list includes the classic combo of Divine Spirit and Topsy Turvy/Inner Fire, because of the high average health of the deck’s minions.

 Although the deck is largely reactionary, using the class’s spells to stall the opponent’s progression until the mid-game point, you can take use your defensively-stated minions to stabilize and take control of the board, using your hero power and healing spells to keep them fighting for far longer than they should be able to, thus running your opponent out of resources.

 The gameplan does not really change between matchups, at least for the mulligan stage and until the mid-game point.
 In most cases, opening with a Northshire Cleric is a huge advantage, so you should be looking for her every time.
 Being able to have her on the board to start cycling through your deck is key, since the deck is reactive and looks to answer the opponent’s board, rather than be the aggressor.
 Those are the main cards you want to mulligan for:

 - Forbidden Words: A new addition to the class’s arsenal, this spell allows for flexibility when removing an enemy minion.
 It further allows for the priest class to effectively remove 4-attack minions, something that the class really struggles with.